rahpaere/outcomes/architecture.md

 - Do arithmetic in hexadecimal, decimal, octal, and binary notation, and convert among these notations.
-- Explain how data types such as integers, characters, floating point numbers, arrays, pointers, and structures are represented.
+- Explain how data types such as integers, characters (including Unicode and multibyte and variable-width encodings), floating point numbers, arrays, pointers, and structures are represented.
 - Simulate the internal representation of data, and show how data is stored and accessed in memory (Level 3; ABET Outcome A).

-### Discuss the organization of a computer's functional components.
+## Discuss the organization of a computer's functional components.

 - Identify the major components of CISC and RISC architectures, and explain their purposes and interactions.
 (Level 1; ABET Outcome i)